SomeRandomGuy009/news-bot/README.md

 ## Credits
 Thanks to 1.
 ChatGPT for helping me generate this README.<br>
-          2. Lewis for giving this idea
+          2. [CodeWithLewis](https://www.youtube.com/watch?v=BVizDqOfins) for giving this idea